Last Updated on July 29, 2021 by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT

 I felt like a leper.
-I felt like a modern-day Hester Prynne.
+I was a modern-day Hester Prynne.

-My doctor’s stark reaction and subsequent inaction (his seemingly inept knowledge of STDs: the resources, support groups, help lines, statistics, etc.) are still disconcerting.
-Not only was I diagnosed with a life-long viral infection by a man who was missing half an ear, had a lazy eye, glasses, was balding, and named Dr. Bone, I was given nowhere to go and no information about my infection.
+My doctor’s stark reaction and subsequent inaction (his inept knowledge of STIs/STDs: the resources, support groups, help lines, statistics, etc.) are still disconcerting.
+Not only was I diagnosed with a life-long viral infection by a practitioner who was missing half an ear, had a lazy eye, glasses, was balding, and named Dr. Bone, I was given nowhere to go and no information about my infection.

 To this day, I’m also not certain which type of herpes simplex I have (HSV1 or HSV2) – update: now, I know I have HSV2.
 I was not given a blood test (I’m not even sure they did those blood tests 14 years ago when this happened), and my case was not reported to the CDC (diagnosis by family doctors and those only diagnosed by sight are often not reported or part of the statistics on the CDC’s website).

 To me, it makes no difference.
-It’s genital and it’s not going away; so here I sit, hanging out with my herpes of some kind, telling you a story…
+It’s genital and it’s not going away; so here I sit, hanging out with my herpes, telling you a story…

 Is There a Silver-Lining?